We analyzed 4 million Google search results to better understand the organic click-through rate.

 We compared the average organic CTR between titles that contained and didn’t contain a question.

-We found that titles with questions had a 14.1% higher click through rate compared to titles without a question.
+We found that questions with titles had a slightly higher click-through rate compared to titles without a question.

 Here’s the full CTR breakdown across the top 10 results.

-This finding is consistent with headline CTR studies, like this one published in the journal Social Influence.
+Other headline CTR studies, like this one published in the journal Social Influence, found that questions boosted CTR on social media.

-Questions may improve CTR because, when someone is searching for something in Google, they’re essentially looking for an answer to a question.
+It’s thought that questions may improve CTR in Google as well because when someone is searching for someone in Google, they’re essentially looking for an answer to a question.

 What’s the ideal title tag length?
 Should you keep your titles short and sweet?
 Or use long titles that contain lots of info about your content?